chatwoot/docs/docs/user-guide/features/custom-attributes.md

 ![add-contact-attribute](./images/custom-attributes/select-contact-attribute.png)

-Enter a valid value for the attribute and click on tick button will save the attribute.
+Enter a valid value, click on the Create button.
+If the request is successful, a message "Attribute added successfully" will be displayed.

 ![add-contact-attribute](./images/custom-attributes/focus-contact-attribute.png)

-Also you could able see the actions like edit/delete/copy by hovering attribute.
+Also you could able see the actions like edit/delete/copy by hovering on the attribute.

 ![contact-attribute-actions](./images/custom-attributes/contact-attribute-actions.png)